About the Book

 Disappearing in Reverse is a mystery, a road novel, and a coming of age story.
 Blending past and present, the self and the other, it crosses genres and defies categorization to be met and addressed on its own terms.
 Fearless and vulnerable, unabashed and wounded, this is a story of the liminal places where expectations falter and the unexpected thrives.

-Allie McFarland writes novel(la)s and lives on the unceded, unsurrendered territory of the Lekwungen peoples in Victoria, BC.
-She is the co-founder of The Anti-Languorous Project and her poetry and fiction has appeared in publications across North America.
+Allie McFarland writes novel(la)s and lives on the unceded, unsurrendered territory of the Lekwungen peoples in Victoria, BC with her partner and chubby cat.